kawsarkabir/react-design-showcase/README.md

 # Navigate to the project folder
 cd react-design-showcase

-# Run a specific project (replace 'project-name' with the actual folder name like 01-guns-shop)
+# Run a specific project (replace 'project-name' with the actual folder name)
 cd project-name
 npm i
 npm run dev
 ```

-### About Me
+## About Me
 A passionate web developer with a strong skill set in JavaScript, React.js, Redux, TypeScript, NexjJS.
 I&lsquo;m dedicated to crafting visually stunning and highly responsive websites with a keen eye for details and a commitment to clean, efficient code, I specialize in creating web experiences that leave a lasting impression.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kawsarkabir/) to discuss frontend development, design, or anything related to the exciting world of web development!